 Each student must currently be covered by a health insurance policy while enrolled in the nursing program.
-Students may carry private insurance or obtain coverage available for a fee through the SUNY Morrisville Business Office.
+Students must carry private insurance.

 STUDENTS REQUIRING HEALTH CARE

 Any student requiring health care services while at an assigned, off-campus clinical agency is financially responsible for any services that are used.